 - Chronic disease complications.
 Diseases such as dementia, diabetes, osteoporosis, and others can lead to senior sleep disruptions.
 Check with the senior’s physician for suggestions.

 - Post-menopause.
 We know that the hot flashes often experienced during the course of menopause can interfere with sleep, but hormone-related sleep issues can continue after menopause too.
 The lifestyle adjustments mentioned above can help.

-The personal care Chicago, IL team at Inspired Home Care, a provider of home care assistance in Gold Coast and surrounding communities, can help with senior sleep complications in a number of ways as well.
+Inspired Home Care, a provider of home care assistance in Gold Coast and surrounding communities, can help with senior sleep complications in a number of ways as well.
 Call us at 847-787-7572 to arrange a free in-home meeting to learn more!
-And visit our Service Area page to see if our customized home care services are available in your area.